cuga-rajal/supercar_plus/README.md

 The Wheel Configurator requires the following preparations:

-a) For each wheel prim, remove any wheel moving script in Contents that may have been there.
+1. For each wheel prim, remove any wheel moving script in Contents that may have been there.

-b) For each wheel prim, set the prim Name to "fwheel" for the front wheels (any wheels that turn left-right) and "rwheel" for the rear wheels (any wheels that stay straight)
+2. For each wheel prim, set the prim Name to "fwheel" for the front wheels (any wheels that turn left-right) and "rwheel" for the rear wheels (any wheels that stay straight)

-c) For each wheel prim, erase anything in the Description (or it can say "(No Description)").
+3. For each wheel prim, erase anything in the Description (or it can say "(No Description)").

-d) The Supercar 2 car script should be placed in the car and tested before using the wheel configurator
+4. The Supercar 2 car script should be placed in the car and tested before using the wheel configurator

 Once these steps are completed, the Wheel Configurator script can be dropped into any wheel.
 Then click on the wheel to open the dialogs.
 Follow the